JaneliaSciComp/claude-howto/Walkthrough.md

 copies the current URL to the clipboard.
 ```

 As Claude starts working on this, you can watch what it does.
-Use **Ctrl-O** to toggle thinking if necessary.
 Note that you can always press **Escape** to interrupt Claude if it's going down the wrong path.

+### Thinking

+Use **Ctrl-O** to show what Claude is thinking about.

+> [!NOTE]
+> There are some bugs with the [thinking settings](https://github.com/anthropics/claude-code/issues/10623) in the latest versions of Claude Code.
+The latest version is always thinking.
+To disable it, you need to set `MAX_THINKING_TOKENS=0` in the shell environment:
+> ```
+> MAX_THINKING_TOKENS=0 claude
+> ```

 ### Permissions

-As Claude Code works through the problem it will prompt you for any action it needs to take.
+As Claude works through the problem it will prompt you for any action it needs to take.
 Be careful with allowing items with "Don't ask again"!
-It's better to run Claude Code in a sandbox before giving it free privileges (more on this later).
+It's better to run Claude in a sandbox before giving it free privileges (more on this later).

 You can use the `/permissions` command to read/modify your permission scheme.
 Alternatively, edit `.claude/settings.local.json` either in your project or in your home directory.
 This will require restarting Claude Code however.